Z-F-x/dark_anysphere_transparent.nvim/README.md

 ## Credits

-- Based on the Anysphere VSCode theme
+- Based on the Anysphere AnysphereModern theme
-- Inspired by VSCode Modern theme structure
+- Inspired by AnysphereModern Modern theme structure